Key takeaways

 Audit deliverables include executive summary, detailed findings report, remediation roadmap, and a 90-minute findings review session with senior stakeholders.

-For clients who engage us as fractional DPO after the audit, audit fees can be credited against the first months of retainer.
+For clients who engage us as an outsourced DPO after the audit, audit fees can be credited against the first months of retainer.